This section has instructions for setting up the ingestion pipeline from Azure Active Directory to Sumo Logic.

 In this step, you use a Sumo-provided Azure Resource Manager (ARM) template to create an Event Hub, an Azure function and two Storage Accounts.
 The Azure function is triggered by Event Hub.
 Two storage accounts are used to store log messages from the Azure function and failover data from Event Hub.

 - Download the azuredeploy_logs.json ARM template.

-- Go to Template deployment in the Azure Portal.
+- Go to Deploy a custom template in the Azure Portal.